-Projects for 2022: We are now running monthly interactive music sessions at Severn View Care Home for residents and carers.
-We have also launched a monthly Music Memory Café at the St Briavels Assembly Rooms, for anyone concerned about memory loss or living with a diagnosis of dementia, along with their family members and carers; the Café features live music, sing-alongs and seated dancing, as well as a resources desk supplying information about dementia support in the area.
-We are currently working with six young musicians and we are coordinating with Gloucestershire-based charity Mindsong, to provide them with dementia-awareness training and advanced interactive performance skills; this training will culminate in a therapist-led workshop at Severn View in Summer 2022.
-These projects have been funded by local grants and private sponsorhip and we have sufficient monies in hand to carry us through to the end of 2022.
+• 2022: In January 2022, we launched two projects, to run concurrently: interactive music sessions at Severn View Care Home for residents and carers and a monthly Music Memory Café at the St Briavels Assembly Rooms.
+This latter is particularly for anyone concerned about memory loss or living with a diagnosis of dementia, along with their family members and carers; it features live music, sing-alongs, percussion-play-alongs and seated dancing, as well as a resources desk supplying information about dementia support in the area.
+These projects were funded by local grants and private sponsorship.

 For more details about the Music Memory Café, click here.